Kartaverse/Spatial-Metadata/README.md

 		# The Spatial CLI app now lives on your hard disk at:
 		/opt/homebrew/bin/spatial

+		# If you want to uninstall the Spatial CLI app using brew in the macOS terminal:
+		brew uninstall spatial

 ## DCC Tool Integrations

 This same metadata embedding toolset is also available for use inside of BMD's DaVinci Resolve Studio video editing software via the "KartaLink | Spatial Metadata" scripts that can be installed using the [Reactor Package Manager](https://kartaverse.github.io/Reactor-Docs/#/reactor).